 Note that conditions (\ref{eq:g_hat_b}) and (\ref{eq:g_hat_zz}) are satisfied since $\hat{g}_{b} = 1 \neq 0$ and $z$.
 Then, for both saddle points, $z^*, b^* \neq 0$ and sign$(z^*)$ = -sign$(b^*)$.
 The same process can be repeated for the quintic pitchfork and subcritical pitchfork cases.
 In both instances, we can verify that there are two saddle points that satisfy $z^*, b^* \neq 0$ and sign$(z^*)$ = -sign$(b^*)$. \end{proof}

 The saddle nodes serve as the threshold for which the agent switches tasks.
-As seen in Fig. \ref{fig:bif_diagrams_b}, if the agent starts at the positive branch of stable equilibria, once $b$ is sufficiently negative (i.e. crosses $b_1^*$), the negative branch becomes the only stable branch.
-Similarly, if the agent starts at the negative branch, once $b$ is sufficiently positive (i.e. crosses $b_2^*$), the positive branch becomes the only stable one.
+As seen in Fig. \ref{fig:bif_diagrams_b}, if the agent starts at the positive branch of stable equilibria, once $b$ gets sufficiently negative and crosses $b_1^*$, the negative branch becomes the only stable branch.
+Similarly, if the agent starts at the negative branch, once $b$ gets sufficiently positive and crosses $b_2^*$, the positive branch becomes the only stable one.
 Hence, for threshold decision-making, the saddle nodes act like thresholds with $b$ as the threshold parameter.